zhangx1923/PhD-Study/README.md

 2. **Plan:**
   * Read two papers about CV in top tier
   * Leetcode (0/15)
+  * Record how to load pre-trained model in pytorch

 ## Date: 2019/12/14 – Weekly Summary